-I. Background on 2019 NOFA and Ranking Requirements
+I. Background on the 2021 NOFO and Ranking Requirements

-On July 3, 2019, the U.S. Department of Housing and Urban Development (HUD) published the Notice of Funding Availability (NOFA) for the Continuum of Care Homeless Assistance Program.
+On August 18, 2021, the U.S. Department of Housing and Urban Development (HUD) published the Notice of Funding Opportunity (NOFO) for the FY 2021 Continuum of Care Competition.

-- This year, funding is available for eligible renewal projects.
-Renewals must be rated and ranked into two tiers (see below). - Organizations with multiple CoC projects of the same project type may apply to consolidate two or more grants into a single grant through the renewal process.
-These projects will submit both renewal applications for existing projects as well as a new consolidated project application. - San Mateo County is eligible to request up to \$620,478 for bonus permanent housing projects, which may include: (1) permanent supportive housing (PSH) serving: (i) persons who meet the definition of DedicatedPLUS (in which case all units funded by the project must serve participants qualifying as DedicatedPLUS); or (ii) persons experiencing chronic homelessness at the time they initially enroll in the project; (2) rapid re-housing (RRH) projects serving homeless single adults or families with children and (3) joint transitional-housing/rapid re-housing (TH/RRH) projects. - San Mateo County may request funding to create new DV bonus projects serving households who are survivors of domestic violence, dating violence, sexual assault or stalking.
-The maximum available to San Mateo County is \$270,788.
-Multiple projects (requesting a minimum of \$25,000 each) may be submitted in the following project types: (1) rapid re-housing (RRH), (2) joint transitional-housing/rapid re-housing (TH/RRH).
+- Funding is available for eligible renewal projects.
+Renewals must be rated and ranked into two tiers (see below). - San Mateo County is eligible to request up to \$684,255 for bonus permanent housing projects, which may include: (1) permanent supportive housing (PSH) serving people experiencing chronic homelessness; (2) rapid re-housing (RRH) projects serving homeless single adults or families with children and (3) joint transitional housing/rapid re-housing (TH/RRH) projects serving homeless single adults or families with children. - San Mateo County may request funding to create one or more new DV bonus projects serving households who are survivors of domestic violence, dating violence, sexual assault or stalking.
+The maximum available to San Mateo County is \$491,550.
+The following project types are eligible: (1) rapid re-housing (RRH), (2) joint transitional housing/rapid re-housing (TH/RRH).
 SSO Projects for Coordinated Entry (SSO-CE) to implement policies, procedures, and practices that equip the CoC's coordinated entry to better meet the needs of survivors of domestic violence, dating violence, sexual assault, or stalking may also be submitted; there is a cap of one submission per CoC for SSO-CE project applications. - San Mateo County may also create new projects through the re-allocation of funds from lower performing existing grants.
-The amount of available re-allocation funds is expected to be in the range of \$100,000 to \$200,000 (though the actual amount may vary) and may be used for the same project types as described above.
-These funds may also be used by the CoC Lead Agency (San Mateo County Human Services Agency) for dedicated HMIS projects or Coordinated Entry projects.
+The availability of re-allocated funds will depend on the performance of currently funded projects and whether there are underperforming projects identified by the CoC Review Panel for reallocation.
+Re-allocated funds may be used for the same types of projects as the permanent housing bonus (described above) and may also be used by the CoC Lead Agency, San Mateo County Human Services Agency (HSA), for dedicated HMIS projects or Coordinated Entry projects. - Organizations with multiple CoC projects of the same project type may apply to consolidate two or more (but no more than 10) grants into a single grant through the renewal process.